State and Local Policy Database

 Freight System EfficiencyList All

-Aurora does not have a sustainable freight transportation plan in place, nor does it have any policies that address freight efficiency.
+The City of Aurora does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 Aurora Water is the municipal utility that provides the City of Aurora with drinking water services, while the Metro Wastewater Reclamation District provides wastewater treatment and stormwater management.